CaedenHarper/presidents/README.md

                         Range of presidents to include (1-45).
 (Default: all) -v, --verbose {0,1,2}
                         Verbosity level: 0 = quiet, 1 = normal, 2 = verbose.
 (Default: 1)
+  -a, --allow-ambiguity
+                        Allows amibguous answers.
+For example, 'John Adams' will count for both presidents if this flag is true.
+(Default: false)
 ```

 ## Requirements